 Trusts are divisible into several classes according to the mode of their creation.
 Some of the important classes are as follows:

 A trust may be declared either orally or through an instrument in writing.
-However, a trust in relation of movable property can be declared orally by transferring the possession of the property with a direction that the property be held in trust.
-In regard to a private trust for immovable properties, a written trust deed is pre-requisite.
+However, trust in relation to movable property can be declared orally by transferring the possession of the property with a direction that the property be held in trust.
+In regard to a private trust for immovable properties, a written trust deed is a pre-requisite.

 A constructive trust is one which is not created by the express or implied act of the settler, but which is deemed by operation of law or arises by construction of law.
 A constructive trust is a relationship with respect to a property subjecting the person by whom the title to the property is held by an equitable duty to convey it to another on the ground that his acquisition or retention of the property would be wrongful and that he would be unjustly enriched if he were permitted to retain the property.

 The procedure of Registration of a Trust